This article discusses transition to retirement pensions for people over age 65.

-The income that can be withdrawn from a transition to retirement (TTR) pension for such individuals must be within minimum and maximum thresholds.
 Specifically, a recipient of a TTR Pension is able to receive an income of between 4% and 10% of their balance each financial year, as calculated on 1 July of each year (pro-rata for TTR pension started mid-year).

 Age 65 is a superannuation condition of release.
 This allows full, unrestricted access to accumulated superannuation savings.

 An account based pension works identically to a TTR pension with one major benefit: there is no upper threshold on the income that can be received.
 Any person over age 65 with a superannuation accumulation account can use their super to start an account based pension.

 In fact, if a person has a transition to retirement pension prior to attaining age 65, the TTR pension will automatically convert to an ordinary account based pension once they reach age 65, effectively removing the upper threshold.
 Because of this, a person over age 65 will never actually have a transition to retirement pension, as age 65 essentially satisfies retirement in the eyes of legislation (i.e. the member is no longer ‘transitioning’).